DoctorKhan/The-Social-Game-Book/src/20_part/150_ancient_control_system.md

 **The Result**: The two groups that need to cooperate most to create stable families and communities are turned against each other.

+#### **The Automated Gender War**

+This dynamic of channeling grievances horizontally is now so pervasive that it has become the primary lens through which young people interpret their economic and social struggles.
+Richard Reeves observes that an immense amount of "political energy young men and young women are spending on blaming each other for their challenges, rather than being shoulder-to-shoulder and fighting for more a fairer economy."
+[Source: Galloway, Haidt, & Reeves Video Transcript]

+This is the Elite Calculation in its most elegant and devastating modern form.
+The System does not even need to invent the division; it merely needs to amplify it.
+As Reeves notes, it's "almost like a conspiracy between the progressive left and the reactionary right to get young men and young women to blame each other for their problems rather than the economy, rather than the institutions that are failing both of them."
+[Source: Galloway, Haidt, & Reeves Video Transcript]

+The progressive narrative can frame female struggle as a direct result of patriarchy and toxic masculinity.
+The reactionary narrative can frame male struggle as a direct result of feminism and female empowerment.
+Both narratives achieve the same strategic goal: they point the finger horizontally, ensuring that the two groups with the most to gain from cooperating against a failing economic system exhaust their energy fighting each other.
+The result is a perfectly balanced, self-perpetuating conflict that prevents any serious vertical challenge to the System itself.

 ## The Automated Divide and Conquer Engine

 **The great realization:** This is a marriage of ancient strategy and modern technology.
 The 'what' is two thousand years old.
 The 'how' is brand new.
 The result is a perfectly automated engine of division that channels legitimate grievances into conflicts that don't threaten the power structure.